-This picturesque neighborhood just southwest of Coyoacan was probably our favorite area in Mexico City.
-If you’re in Coyoacan, make the short trip here, and you won’t be disappointed.
+Situated just southwest of Coyoacan, this picturesque neighborhood was probably our favorite area in Mexico City.
+If you’re in Coyoacan, it’s worth making the short trip here to check out the vibes.

-You’ll find streets and parks lined with artists and local vendors.
-Eventually, you’ll make your way to a building known as the bazaar (northwest of the Plaza San Jacinto), and it’s worth a gander inside.
-The goods for sale in the bazaar are much higher-end (with price tags to match) than what the vendors outside are selling.
+- Saturday Bazaar: If you happen to be visiting on a Saturday, you’ll find streets and parks lined with artists and local vendors.
+Make your way to a building known as the bazaar (northwest of the Plaza San Jacinto), where you’ll find higher-end goods (with price tags to match) than what the vendors outside are selling.

 Frida Kahlo Museum

-La Casa Azul (the blue house in Spanish) is well worth a visit, even if you’re not all that familiar with Mexico City’s beloved Kahlo.
+While considerably more expensive than the other Mexico City museums, the steep entrance fee at the Frida Kahlo Museum hardly deters visitors.
+La Casa Azul (the blue house in Spanish) is well worth a visit, even if you’re not all that familiar with Mexico City’s beloved artist.

 Explore the Coyoacan Neighborhood